OptimalDesignLab/PDESolver.jl/docs/src/interfaces.md

 * `order`: order of accuracy of the discretization (same as `AbstractMesh.order`)
 *  `time::Timings`: an object to record how long different parts of the code take, defined in the Utils module.

+`file_dict`: dictionary that maps from the file name to a file handle.
+This
+             field is not required, but if it is present, all copies of the equation object must share the same dictionary (to avoid problems with buffering).

 ## AbstractMesh